-- WORKSHOP 590 1-3 credits (May be repeated) Group studies of special topics in urban studies.
+- WORKSHOP 1-3 credits (May be repeated) Group studies of special topics in urban studies.
 May not be used to meet graduate major requirements in urban studies.
 May be used for elective credit only. - BASIC QUANTITATIVE RESEARCH 600 3 credits Prerequisite: permission.
-Examines basic framework of social science research methodologies and basic complementary statistical techniques, including probability and sampling. - ADVANCED RESEARCH AND STATISTICAL METHODS 3 credits 601 Prerequisite: 600.
-Extends study of social science to include more advanced research designs and multivariate statistical techniques. - HISTORY OF URBAN DEVELOPMENT 602 3 credits Scredits Scr - LEGAL FOUNDATIONS OF PUBLIC ADMINISTRATION 3 credits 610 Prerequisite: permission.
+Examines basic framework of social science research methodologies and basic complementary statistical techniques, including probability and sampling. - ADVANCED RESEARCH AND STATISTICAL METHODS 601 3 credits Prerequisite: 600.
+Extends study of social science to include more advanced research designs and multivariate statistical techniques. - HISTORY OF LIBBAN DEVELOPMENT 602 3 credits Examination of major literature on processes of urbanization in United States and selected facets of urban institutional development. - LEGAL FOUNDATIONS OF PUBLIC ADMINISTRATION 610 3 credits Prerequisite: permission.
 Introduction to the legal foundations and context of public adminis-tration, including the interaction of the course, public organizations, public administration and the public. - INTRODUCTION TO THE PROFESSION OF PUBLIC ADMINISTRATION 611 3 credits Prerequisite: permission.
-Introduction to the theory and practice of the field of public admin-istration.
-Foundation course for later MPA study.
-NATIONAL URBAN POLICY 3 credits - Prerequisite: permission.
-Major federal policies that relate to urban problems examined in regard to policy-making processes, implementation and impact. - INTERGOVERNMENTAL MANAGEMENT 3 credits Prerequisite: permission.
-Examines the field of intergovernmental relations as it applies to urban administration and management. - ETHICS AND PUBLIC SERVICE 3 credits Prerequisite: permission.
+Introduction to the theory and practice of the field of public administration.
+Foundation course for later MPA study. - 612 NATIONAL URBAN POLICY 3 credits Prerequisite: permission.
+Major federal policies that relate to urban problems examined in regard to policy-making processes, implementation and impact. - 613 INTERGOVERNMENTAL MANAGEMENT 3 credits Prerequisite: permission.
+Examines the field of intergovernmental relations as it applies to urban administration and management. - 614 ETHICS AND PUBLIC SERVICE 3 credits Prerequisite: permission.
 Examination of the ethical problems and implications of decisions and policies made by those whose actions impact on the broad public.
-Case studies of deci-sion making in both the public (government) and private (business and the professions) spheres, are studied in relation to classical literature in ethical theory. - PUBLIC ORGANIZATION THEORY 3 credits Prerequisites: 611 and 610 or equivalent.
-Examines the development of public organizational theory and the current status of theoretical developments in the field of public administration. - PERSONNEL MANAGEMENT IN THE PUBLIC SECTOR 616 3 credits Fundamental issues and principles of public sector personnel administration, including recruit-ment, selection, training, motivation, supervision, evaluation, labor relations and affirmative action - LEADERSHIP AND DECISION-MAKING 617 3 credits Examines the context of public organizational management including relevant organizational theories, strategic management and planning and public sector leadership. - CITIZEN PARTICIPATION 3 credits The fundamental theory, background, techniques, and issues of citizen participation in urban policy-making. - COMMUNITY ORGANIZING 619 3 credits Prerequisite: permission.
-The course will examine the evolution and influence of neighbor-hood, community and "grass roots" organizations on public policy making in urban areas. - SOCIAL SERVICES PLANNING 3 credits Prerequisite: permission.
-In-depth analysis of total social services requirements and various ways in which social services planning function is carried out in urban communities. - URBAN SOCIETY AND SERVICE SYSTEMS 621 3 credits 3 credits Prerequisite: permission.
-Analysis of social bases of urban society; hierarchies, social prob-lems, relationships to planning, public services. - 622 HEALTH PLANNING AND PUBLIC POLICY 3 credits Basic knowledge of the health service delivery system is provided for planners and adminis-trators in the public sector. - 623 PUBLIC WORKS ADMINISTRATION 3 credits Prerequisite: permission.
-Examines the building, maintenance and management of public works. - EMERGENCY MANAGEMENT POLICY IMPLEMENTATION AND ANALYSIS 3 credits Prerequisite: permission.
+Case studies of decispheres, are studied in relation to classical literature in ethical theory. - PUBLIC ORGANIZATION THEORY Prerequisites: 611 and 610 or equivalent.
+Examines the development of public organizational theory and the current status of theoretical developments in the field of public administration. - 616 PERSONNEL MANAGEMENT IN THE PUBLIC SECTOR 3 credits Fundamental issues and principles of public sector personnel administration, including recruit-ment, selection, training, motivation, supervision, evaluation, labor relations and affirmative action. - 617 LEADERSHIP AND DECISION-MAKING 3 credits Examines the context of public organizational management including relevant organizational theories, strategic management and planning and public sector leadership. - CITIZEN PARTICIPATION 618 3 credits The fundamental theory, background, techniques, and issues of citizen participation in urban policy-making. - COMMUNITY ORGANIZING 619 3 credits Prerequisite: permission.
+The course will examine the evolution and influence of neighbor-hood, community and "grass roots" organizations on public policy making in urban areas. - SOCIAL SERVICES PLANNING 620 3 credits Prerequisite: permission.
+In-depth analysis of total social services requirements and various ways in which social services planning function is carried out in urban communities. - URBAN SOCIETY AND SERVICE SYSTEMS 621 3 credits Prerequisite: permission.
+Analysis of social bases of urban society; hierarchies, social prob-lems, relationships to planning, public services. - 622 HEALTH PLANNING AND PUBLIC POLICY Basic knowledge of the health service delivery system is provided for planners and administrators in the public sector. - 623 PUBLIC WORKS ADMINISTRATION 3 credits Prerequisite: permission.
+Examines the building, maintenance and management of public works. - 624 EMERGENCY MANAGEMENT POLICY IMPLEMENTATION AND ANALYSIS 3 credits Prerequisite: permission.
 Examines the implementation of emergency management policy at the federal, state, and local levels.
-Analyzes current policy initiatives in this emerging field. - STRATEGIC PERSPECTIVES IN EMERGENCY MANAGEMENT 3 credits Prerequisite: permission.
+Analyzes current policy initiatives in this emerging field. - STRATEGIC PERSPECTIVES IN EMERGENCY MANAGEMENT 3 cradite 625 Prerequisite: permission.
 Public administration responsibilities in emergency management.
-Examines unfunded mandates and the optimal strategies for success in the four phases of 625 emergency management
+Examines unfunded mandates and the optimal strategies for success in the four phases of emergency management.